 In addition to the standardized financials, we calculate more than a hundred investment metrics and performance ratios to add value to your analysis.
 All calculations are comparable across filings and companies.
 We also calculate several fiscal periods that are not reported.
 For example, companies are required to report Q1, Q2, Q3, and FY, but not Q4.
 We calculate the last quarter of the fiscal year to give you a more complete picture.

 We have our own database of companies and SEC filings, so you can access as-reported financials at any time.
 When new filings are submitted to the SEC, that data is available to you, on average, within fifteen minutes.

-Our US Company Fundamentals data feed includes standardized and as-reported 10-K and 10-Q statements for all US public companies.
+Our fundamentals data includes standardized and as-reported 10-K and 10-Q statements for all US public companies.
 Get income statements, balance sheets, cash flow statements, and metrics such as market capitalization, EBITDA, and ROI.
-OTC securities, ETFs, and ADRs/foreign issuers are not covered.
+OTC securities, ETFs, and ADRs/foreign issuers are not currently covered.